-The current fee for foreigners is 500rps or USD$5 (due to increase on the 17th of September to 1000 rupees which will include the museum price) while SAARC members pay 250rps/ Nepalese free.
+The current fee for foreigners is 1000rps while SAARC members pay 250rps/ Nepalese free.
 Do note this fee is for Patan Durbar Square only.
-The only other fee inside is for the Patan Museum which is 400 rps.

-Outside the square there are additional charges: the Golden temple 50 rps, Rudravarna Mahavihar and Rudravarna Mahavihar are 50 rps combined.
+Outside the square there are additional charges: the Golden temple 50 rps, Rudravarna Mahavihar and Rudravarna Mahavihar are 50 rps combined (keep your ticket).

 If you are planning to stay in Patan or revisit Patan Durbar Square then when purchasing your ticket show your passport and you can get the same ticket extended for one week at no extra cost.

 Ticket booths are located at all the main entrance streets into the old city and there are frequent random "ticket inspections."